 Riding with Clicker Training

 This program will look at the universals of riding and how to teach them using the clicker.
-This universality crosses all riding disciplines.
-It doesn’t matter if you ride English or western; if your dream is to ride in a dressage arena or on back country trails, there are basics ALL horses need to understand.
+This crosses all riding disciplines.
+It doesn’t matter if you ride english or western; if your dream is to ride in a dressage arena or on back country trails, there are basics we need ALL of our horses to understand.
 Remember the very first lessons a beginning rider is taught?
 This is how you ask your horse to go.
 This is how you stop him, and this is how you turn.

-(Is this Session only for riders?
+(Does this mean this program is only for riders?
 Not at all.
 If you are interested in how to break a complex behavior into its component parts, and then how to teach those parts separately so you can recombine them to create performance excellence, this program is for you even if you never intend to put your foot in a stirrup.)